WU-Dongze/WU-Dongze.github.io/_publications/2002-10-01-paper-title-number-3.md

 * Determined the number of firms opting for low-pollution technology in Stage I, considering different parameters and equilibrium solutions from Stage II
 * Derived n optimal profit functions for n firms and defined equilibrium type for the region between every two curves.
 Proved the monotonicity and asymptotic behavior; Proved the uniqueness of the equilibrium solutions in Stage II

-I contributed to two parts of the mathematical derivations of the project:
+I contributed to three parts of the mathematical derivations of the project:
 1. We derived the unique Nash's equilibrium under the Cap-and-Trade mechanism for any S, any \gamma, in the case that the number of low-abatement cost firms (m) is less than the total number of firms (n).
 The unique equilirbirum is:
 ![avatar](derivations1.jpg)

+2. Absence of profit overshifting:

+3. We derived n optimal profit functions for n firms and defined equilibrium type for the region between each two curves.
+(The manuscript for this section is being prepared)